organicmaps/organicmaps.github.io/TRANSLATIONS.md

 ### Prerequiresites

 Install [po4a][po4a] tool.
-Version 0.68 is tested and supported.
-All other versions are tested.
+Version 0.69 version is required.
+Other versions are not tested and not supported.

 **Debian/Ubuntu**: